Jonah Osabutey

-Jonah Osabutey (born 8 October 1998) is a Ghanaian professional footballer who plays as a forward for K.V.
-Kortrijk.
+Jonah Osabutey (born 8 October 1998) is a Ghanaian professional footballer who plays as a forward.

 Career

 In the 2018–19 season, Osabutey scored 12 goals and made 2 assists in 27 matches for the Werder Bremen reserves.

 In June 2019, he extended his contract with Werder Bremen before joining Belgian First Division A side Royal Excel Mouscron on loan for the 2019–20 season.
 At Mouscron, Osabutey was voted "player of the season" ahead of teammates Deni Hočko and Jean Butez, having received over 50% of the votes.
 He had scored five goals and recorded four assists in the regular season.
 At the start of the 2020–21 season, Osabutey was loaned out again, but now to newly promoted Oud-Heverlee Leuven and with a buy clause.

-Osabutey moved to Belgian First Division A club K.V.
-Kortrijk on 31 August 2021, the last day of the 2021 summer transfer window.
+Osabutey moved to Belgian First Division A club Kortrijk on 31 August 2021, the last day of the 2021 summer transfer window.
 He signed a one-year contract with the option of two further years.
+He never appeared for Kortrijk due to abdominal muscles injury and became a free agent in July 2023.